 - Windstorms Can cause damage to towers.
-For each site, the gust velocity is associated with a probability of failure of the tower (e.g., tower failure with velocity >180 km/h); - Fires If occurring near INWIT assets can cause damage to rawland sites, resulting in the need for intervention and repair costs. - Flooding Can cause damage to electrical equipment at rawland sites.
-In addition, for rooftop sites, the height of water can cause damage to the tower support structure to the point of failure; - Heat Waves Impact assets by both increasing the number of maintenance operations and energy consumption for cooling systems.
+For each site, the gust velocity is associated with a probability of failure of the tower (e.g., tower failure with velocity >180 km/h). - intervention and repair costs. - the height of water can cause damage to the tower support structure to the point of failure. - consumption for cooling systems.